 The static part of the Electrodynamic Synchroscope, as we mentioned above for answering “what is Synchroscope?”, contains a three-limbed transformer.
 The central lamp is responsible for the lamb and the two outer ones are responsible for the busbar voltage and the incoming machine voltage.

 The central limb receives the fluxes made by the outer limbs.
 The phasor sum of the received fluxes becomes the next one in the central limb resulting in the operation of the lamp.
 The flux in the central limb makes the lamp grow to its highest level when the two voltages provided by the outer limb windings are in the same phase.
-This is exactly the opposite for when they are out of phase.
+This is exactly the opposite of when they are out of phase.

 When both voltages are in the same phase, then the two currents would be in quadrature to one another and no torque will impact the pointer and remains vertical.
 In this part, the movement of the pointer (whether it be clock-wise or counter-clock-wise) indicates the speed of the incoming machine.